jinhwanlazy/blog/_posts/2017-04-09-wood-carved-hhkb.markdown

 result.

-I chose a walnut block this time rather than fused plastic so It looks gorgeous but still kept the budget under $150.
+I chose a walnut block this time rather than fused plastic so It looks gorgeous but still kept the budget under $150 including keycaps.
 [Max Keyboard](http://www.maxkeyboard.com/) made fully printed set of keycaps with $50.
 [I've also designed the PCB myself](https://github.com/jinhwanlazy/hhkb-pcb),